Claustrophobia: Questionnaire

 This method was developed by Rachman and Taylor, two experts in the field, in 1993.
 This method is effective in distinguishing symptoms stemming from fear of suffocation.
 In 2001, it was modified from 36 to 24 items by another group of field experts.
 This study has also been proven very effective by various studies.

 Treatment

 Cognitive therapy

 Cognitive therapy is a widely accepted form of treatment for most anxiety disorders.
 It is also thought to be particularly effective in combating disorders where the patient doesn't actually fear a situation but, rather, fears what could result from being in such a situation.
 The ultimate goal of cognitive therapy is to modify distorted thoughts or misconceptions associated with whatever is being feared; the theory is that modifying these thoughts will decrease anxiety and avoidance of certain situations.
-For example, cognitive therapy would attempt to convince a claustrophobic patient that elevators are not dangerous but are, in fact, very useful in getting you where you would like to go faster.
+For example, cognitive therapy would attempt to convince a claustrophobic patient that elevators are not dangerous but are, in fact, very useful in getting them where they would like to go faster.
 A study conducted by S.J.
 Rachman shows that cognitive therapy decreased fear and negative thoughts/connotations by an average of around 30% in claustrophobic patients tested, proving it to be a reasonably effective method.